paldhous/ucb/2015/dataviz/md_raw/class11.md

 library(WDI)
 ```

 By saving this code in our script, the packages will load automatically when we run the script in future.
 Add comments explaining your code using `#`, which causes everything written subseqeuntly on that line to be ignored.
-It is good practice to comment your code extensively to remind you of what it does: Don't reply on your memory!
+It is good practice to comment your code extensively to remind you of what it does: Don't rely on your memory!

 Each time you start R, it's a good idea to click on `Update` in the `Packages` panel to update all your installed packages to the latest versions.